-Use of Phones
+Use of School Phones

-A student needs the permission of a teacher for the use of any office phone.
-In the case of an emergency and a parent needs to contact a student during school time, such communication shall be through the school's office phone, not the child's cell phone which needs to be "off".
-The permission of the principal is needed for a student to be called to the phone.
+A student must have the permission of a teacher or staff member for the use of any office phone.
+In the case of an emergency and a parent needs to contact a student during school time, such communication shall be through the school's office phone.
+Children should never be contacted via cell phone during the school day and After School Program.
+The permission of the principal is needed for a student to be called to the phone in the Main Office.

-Also, in case of emergency, the secretary will be happy to give your child a phone message.
+Also, in case of emergency, the office staff will be happy to give your child a phone message.
 These requests should be made no later than 30 minutes before dismissal so as to provide adequate time to convey the message.